 Families in most states could start shopping on the health insurance exchanges beginning October 1, 2013.
 Businesses with fewer than 50 employees started in November.

-2016.
 The tax for those who didn't purchase insurance rose to $695 per adult.
 It's $347.50 per child and capped at $2,085 per family.
 The 2015 statistics on Obamacare taxes showed that 6.7 million taxpayers paid the penalties because many said they could not afford insurance.

-Should the ACA Be Repealed?
+Has the ACA Been Repealed?

 Lawsuits argued that the mandate that all U.S. citizens must purchase health care insurance from a private carrier, or pay a penalty, was unconstitutional.
 The Supreme Court ruled it was constitutional, under Congress' right to impose a tax.
 In 2018, Congress repealed the mandate with the Tax Cuts and Jobs Act.